victor-wayward/drone/README.md

 nginx -> iot-server -> rabbitmq -> iot-worker -> redis <- api-server

-- nginx: web server acting as proxy on ports 80 and 8080, on port 80 listens the api-server, on port 8080 listens the iot-server
+- nginx: Web server acting as proxy on ports 80 and 8080.
+Port 80 is used for serving the endpoints that report drone location and state.
+Port 8080 listens for IoT messages from drones.
-- iot-server: accepts IoT messages and forwards to rabbitmq, node.js
+- iot-server: Accepts IoT messages (port 8080) and forwards them to RabbitMQ.
-- rabbitmq: buffers messages
+- rabbitmq: Buffers IoT messages.
+Admin/Monitoring interface is available on port 8081.
-- iot-worker: processes messages from rabbitmq and loads redis db - 2 instances, node.js
+- iot-worker: Processes messages from RabbitMQ and loads Redis database.
+Two instances are created working in round-robin fashion.
-- redis: redis db
+- redis: Redis database.
-- api-server: provides the reporting endpoints, node.js
+- api-server: Provides the reporting endpoints (port 80) by reading Redis database.

+In total, seven docker containers are utilized.

+- nginx: 172.19.0.10 ports 80:80, 8080:8080
+- iot-sercer: 172.19.0.20 port 127.0.0.1:3001:3000
+- rabbitmq: 172.19.0.200 port 127.0.0.1:5672:5672, 8081:15672
+- redis: 172.19.0.100 port 127.0.0.1:6379:6379
+- worker-0: 172.19.0.50
+- worker-1: 172.19.0.51